-There is a lot of misinformation surrounding the question of whether or not you can get STDs from anal sex.
-On the one hand, there are many people who don’t consider anal sex to be a form of sexual intercourse, and in that instance, they might not link the practice with the risk of contracting or transmitting STDs or STIs like they do with vaginal sex.
-On the other hand, anal sex has been associated specifically with the transmission of HIV, so there are popular notions that relate to HIV being the only STD or STI you can get from anal sex.
+There is a lot of misinformation about whether or not you can get STDs from anal sex.
+First, there are many people who don’t consider anal sex to be a form of sexual intercourse, and they may not think it puts them at risk of contracting or transmitting STDs like vaginal sex does.
+Second, anal sex has been associated specifically with the transmission of HIV, so some people incorrectly think that HIV is the only STD you can get from anal sex.

-Of the sexual acts in which HIV can be transmitted, anal sex is considered to be the highest risk, followed by vaginal sex and then oral sex.
 The risk associated with contracting HIV through anal sex differs depending on which partner is infected with HIV.
 Insertive partners (the partner inserting their penis) are at a lower risk of contracting HIV through anal sex than receptive partners (the partner receiving the penis).
 Being a receptive partner and having sex with an insertive partner who is HIV positive is up to 13 times more likely to result in the transmission of the virus when compared to sex involving an HIV positive receptive partner and HIV negative insertive partner.
-The reason the receptive partner’s risk is so much higher is that the lining of the rectum is thin and prone to microtears, which can allow fluids carrying the virus to easily enter the body.
-Regular HIV testing should be practiced for both parties when this type of contact occurs.
+The reason the receptive partner’s risk is so much higher is that the lining of the anus is thin and prone to microtears, which can allow the virus to enter the body.

 HIV isn’t the only STD that can be passed through anal sex.
-Chlamydia, gonorrhea and syphilis, as well as hepatitis B and C, can be transmitted to the rectum if you have anal sex with someone who is infected.
+Chlamydia, gonorrhea, syphilis, and hepatitis B and C can be transmitted with anal sex with someone who is infected.

 Any STD or STI that can be transmitted through skin-to-skin contact, such as herpes or HPV, can also be transmitted to the inside or outside of the anus and rectum, spreading as far as the buttocks in some cases.
-All it takes for transmission to occur is for the skin in these areas to come in contact with a sore.
+An infected person does not need to have sores to be able to spread the infections to their partners.

-Symptoms associated with STD transmission in this region include rectal burning, unusual discharge, bleeding, pain, or fissures.
+Symptoms associated with an infection in this region include rectal pain, bleeding, burning or unusual discharge.
 You might also develop symptoms elsewhere, such as blisters or achiness in the groin.

 Reducing the risk of contracting STDs from anal sex

-Like with other sexual acts, the use of condoms will help prevent the transmission of STDs from one partner to another.
+Like with other sexual acts, the use of condoms will reduce the chance of spreading an STD from one partner to another.